ABOUT PHILADELPHIA ANCHORS FOR GROWTH AND EQUITY

 Today, the 34 universities and hospitals located in Philadelphia together spend $5.3 billion on goods and services every year, but nearly half of these dollars are currently spent outside of Philadelphia.
 Analysis of the local business landscape suggests that at least $530 million of anchor dollars currently being spent outside of the region align with local market supply.
 Capturing just 25% of this half-billiondollar opportunity would translate into 1,250 new manufacturing jobs and 4,000 indirect jobs in Philadelphia.

-If you are interested in participating in the initiative as a supplier, buyer, or support organization, please complete this form to let us know how we can connect you to our work!
+If you are interested in participating in the initiative as a supplier, buyer, or support organization, please email us at email@example.com and tell us about your organization and your interest in Philadelphia Anchors for Growth and Equity!

 The Economy League is leveraging its deep knowledge of the Philadelphia market and broad network of stakeholders to provide insight into institutional purchasing practices, reduce barriers to participation for local businesses, engage major suppliers, and catalyze the creation of a supportive ecosystem.